ccp84/c25k/README.md

 ```python
 path("run/update/<pk>", views.RunUpdate.as_view(), name='run_update')
 ```
-This is passed in from the html template via the anchor tag:
+This is passed in from the HTML template via the anchor tag:
 ```html
 <td><a href="{% url 'run_update' run.id %}">Edit</a></td>
 ```
-The result is not only that the correct database record is updated, but also that the rendered form is pre populated for editing:
+The result is not only that the correct database record is updated, but also that the rendered form is pre-populated for editing:

 ![run_edit_form](documentation/run_edit_form.png)